Are black-coloured diamonds real?

 Black diamond pendants

-Besides single stone settings, many alternative pendant styles exist.
+Besides single-stone settings, many alternative pendant styles are available.
 For example, the necklace below shows a circular design.
-The whiteness of the Rhodium and white diamonds add a beautiful level of contrast to the pendant.
+The whiteness of the Rhodium and white diamonds adds a beautiful level of contrast to the pendant.

 Our photograph shows black and white diamonds in an elegant circular pendant design.